ADD CONDITION

 Additional Information

-For adults and children aged 2 years and older, you should apply the medication to the affected area no more than 3 to 4 times a day.
+You should apply this medication topically to the affected area, using it no more than 3 to 4 times a day if you are an adult or a child aged 2 years and older.
 If the patient is under 2 years old, it's important to consult a doctor before use.
-There are no additional details available regarding laboratory tests, abuse potential, or patient counseling.
+There are no additional details available regarding laboratory tests, abuse potential, or postmarketing experiences related to this medication.

 FAQ